monkey8113/SpotifyPreventLock/README.md

 ✅ Yes! `Win + L` will always work.

 ### How often does it check Spotify?
-🔧 Default: Every 5 minutes (fully adjustable in settings)
+🔧 Default: Every 2 seconds (fully adjustable in settings)

 ### Does this use my internet?
 🌐 No internet connection needed - works 100% offline.